microsoft/pxt-adafruit/docs/reference/js/simulator.md

 # Run Code in your Browser

-Run scripts in a web browser. #docs #simulator #run
+Run scripts in a web browser.

 While you're writing and testing your scripts, you'll mostly be running scripts in your browser by clicking the `run` button.
 Both the [Microsoft Block editor](/microbit/blocks/editor) and the [Touch Develop editor](/microbit/js/editor) have a `run` button above the coding area.